• Skip to primary navigation

 • Divide the dough into 8 equal pieces.

-• Open the crimped dough between your thumb and forefinger and fill with the cooled cheese and sweetcorn mixture
+• Open the crimped dough between your thumb and forefinger and fill with the cooled cheese and sweetcorn mixture.
+Press the mixture down gently so the filling goes all the way to the bottom.

 • Crimp the top of the samosa with a fork to seal

-• Fry the samosa in medium hot oil until golden brown on both sides.
-See Note 2
+• Fry the samosas in medium hot oil until golden brown on both sides - approximately 4 minutes per side.

 • Drain on paper towels.